skbkontur/gremit/README.markdown

 ## Usage

 GroboIL is a replacement for ILGenerator.
-Instead of calling ILGenerator.Emit(OpCode, ..), one calls GroboIL.OpCode(..).
+Instead of calling ILGenerator.Emit(OpCode, ..), one may call GroboIL.OpCode(..).

 ### Example